 My love affair with cross-country skiing began at Stokely Creek Lodge

 I learned to love cross-country skiing in the snowy Algoma Highlands at Stokely Creek Lodge.
 It’s hard to believe it’s been nearly 20 years since I first ventured on skinny skis into Stokely’s vast network of trails, located just north of Sault Ste.
 Marie.
-That’s because in a constantly changing world, Stokely seems locked in time; the thrill and revelatory freedom I feel while gliding past wilderness lakes through endless hills remains undiminished and this humble resort with its comfortable vibe and friendly faces remains my benchmark for nordic skiing excellence.
+That’s because, in a constantly changing world, Stokely seems locked in time; the thrill and revelatory freedom I feel while gliding past wilderness lakes through endless hills remain undiminished and this humble resort with its comfortable vibe and friendly faces remains my benchmark for nordic skiing excellence.

 It’s all about the trails, I think, as I wax up my skis and step into the bindings, eager to revisit my favourite circuit for classic technique.
-Gentle climbs leading north from the lodge take me to the Peterson trail, where I continue deeper into the backcountry.
+Gentle climbs leading north from the lodge take me to the Peterson Trail, where I continue deeper into the backcountry.
 Then I begin the 200-metre ascent of King Mountain’s west side, using the edges for purchase as I grind up the switchbacks.
 A long, flowing downhill is my reward for the climb, where my skis feel like wings on the gently undulating slope.

 Other cross-country ski areas feel diminutive compared to Stokely, which sprawls over 3,000 hectares and includes more than 100 kilometres of groomed trails.
 Nordic skiing here was the brainchild of the late Chuck Peterson, Stokely’s American founder who spent years combing the wilderness of Northern Ontario in search of a cross-country Valhalla.
 “You need a tremendous variety of terrain and very skillfully designed trails to bring Nordic skiing into its own,” said the visionary Peterson, who established the Stokely Creek Ski Touring Centre in 1977.